top of page

 Stars: Michelle Williams, Eddie Redmayne, Kenneth Branagh, Emma Watson, Dominic Cooper, Julia Ormond, Toby Jones, Judy Dench, Dougray Scott, Zoe Wanamaker, Derek Jacobi

 This was the best acting I’ve seen in years.
 Michelle Williams BECAME Marilyn Monroe.
-What a huge responsibility it is to portray a famous sex-symbol/icon.
-The responsibility of being accurate and layered must have been huge.
+What a huge responsibility it is to portray a famous sex symbol/icon.
+The responsibility of being accurate and layered must have been tremendous.
 The film itself is very good.
 The aesthetic was wonderful.
 As good as the film is, it is the acting that stands out for me.

 Based on two books by Colin Clark, it depicts the making of the 1957 film The Prince and the Showgirl, which starred Marilyn Monroe (Williams) and Laurence Olivier (Branagh).
-The film focuses on the week in which Monroe spent time being escorted around Britain by Clark (Redmayne), after her husband, Arthur Miller (Scott), left the country.
+The film focuses on the week Monroe spent being escorted around Britain by Clark (Redmayne) after her husband, Arthur Miller (Scott), left the country.

-A little on Marilyn Monroe: “… raised as Norma Jean Baker; (June 1, 1926 – August 5, 1962)was an American actress, singer, model and showgirl who became a major sex symbol, starring in a number of commercially successful motion pictures during the 1950s.”
+A little on Marilyn Monroe: “… raised as Norma Jean Baker; (June 1, 1926 – August 5, 1962)was an American actress, singer, model and showgirl who became a major sex symbol, starring in several commercially successful motion pictures during the 1950s.”

-Michelle Williams makes excellent film choices which show off her range: From Blue Valentine to My Week with Marilyn.
+Michelle Williams makes excellent film choices that showcase her range, from Blue Valentine to My Week with Marilyn.
 The differences of ‘type’ in these two films are monumental.
-We came to know her in the television series Dawson’s Creek and she was in the acclaimed film Brokeback Mountain.
+We came to know her in the television series Dawson’s Creek, and she was in the acclaimed film Brokeback Mountain.
 She is well known as the mother of the late Heath Ledger’s daughter.
 “Though Williams ended their relationship in September 2007 after three years together, she is devastated by Ledger’s death.”
 This might be the film that propels her into stardom.
 She looks luminescent and her acting is stupendous.
 She has proven herself to be more than capable in the acting department.

-Colin Clark has a thing for Monroe and as she becomes dependant on him as a confidant and trustworthy play-thing, he falls in love with her.
-She is newly married to the playwright Arthur Miller but she kisses and flirts with Clark.
-The audience might disapprove of her behavior but her ultimate goal is to be a ‘good’ wife.
-It is here we see a prevalent dichotomy.
+Colin Clark has a thing for Monroe, and as she becomes dependent on him as a confidant and trustworthy plaything, he falls in love with her.
+She is newly married to the playwright Arthur Miller, but she kisses and flirts with Clark.
+The audience might disapprove of her behaviour, but her ultimate goal is to be a ‘good’ wife.
+It is here that we see a prevalent dichotomy.
 She often wants one thing but she apparently sabotages herself by doing the other.
-Not to get all Oprah on you but there is a life-lesson here – we are rarely only one thing.
+Not to get all Oprah on you, but there is a life-lesson here – we are rarely only one thing.

-It is very cool to see a ‘behind the scenes’ dramatization of an older film.
-This is not a documentary but its truthfulness is filtered through a story of someone who was there.
-This is his story contextualized by recognizable people and events.
+It is very cool to see a ‘behind the scenes’ dramatisation of an older film.
+This is not a documentary, but its truthfulness is filtered through a story of someone who was there.
+This is his story contextualised by recognisable people and events.

-The film dramatizes how it was made from catering to costumes – yes, it could have been more detailed regarding the production elements but the focus and story would have been compromised if this were so.
+The film dramatises how it was made, from catering to costumes – yes, it could have been more detailed about the production elements, but the focus and story would have been compromised if so.

 It was jarring to see Emma Watson outside of her Harry Potter role – Hermione.
-She was very good here but it might take a while before an audience can shake off that association.
+She was very good here, but it might take a while before an audience can shake off that association.
 Branagh is a force to be reckoned with – as usual.
-He did not bring levels or layers to his character though.
+He did not bring levels or layers to his character, though.
 Redmayne brought a believable sense of naiveté and wonder to Clark.
-He was a wonderful foil to Marilyn’s experience and bravado.
+He was an excellent foil to Marilyn’s experience and bravado.

 I really liked this film.
-It’s not a ‘great’ film but it is very good.
-The period (1950s) was believable – the sets, costumes and décor were fabulous.
-The story, cinematography, editing, direction – all good.
+It’s not a ‘great’ film, but it is very good.
+The period (1950s) was believable – the sets, costumes, and décor were fabulous —and the story, cinematography, editing, and direction were all good.
 Williams is a stand-out.
-If she does not get an acting award I will be very surprised.
+If she does not get an acting award, I will be shocked.

 Critic Widgett Wells says, “Michelle Williams…let me tell you something: she was Marilyn Monroe.
 Or…if she’s not playing Marilyn Monroe, she’s playing what we all think Marilyn Monroe is.”

-Absolutely, but do most people know that she wanted to be considered a serious actress?
+Absolutely, but do most people know that she wanted to be taken seriously as an actress?
 She was self-tortured, fragile, insecure and torn by her sex-symbol status.
 Williams brings complexity to an apparently knowable image.
-Her portrayal could have been flat and one dimensional.
-Instead it is a glowing portrayal of being caught by a web of stardom, of perception.
+Her portrayal could have been flat and one-dimensional.
+Instead, it is a glowing portrayal of being caught by a web of stardom, of perception.
 Bravo!

 UPDATE - Michelle Williams: Golden Globe Winner Best Actress Comedy Or Musical 2012